TomKrauss/pks-edit/doc/manual/navigate.md

 Using the "Find->Set Mark" and "Find->Goto Mark" one can set an explicit _named_ bookmark.
 A named bookmark is named using a single character, which one can later specify in "Find->Goto Mark" to navigate to this _named_ bookmark.

+## Go to Line
+Using _Find->Goto Line..._ one may jump to a given 1-based line number.
+This is useful for instance if a compiler prints the line number of error in a text.
+The _Goto Line_ Dialog will by default show the current line number and will reject illegal line numbers.